 Prior to Dale Carnegie's classic, mixing business relationships with personal relationships was considered a bit underhanded, like nepotism.
-After Carnegie, the business relationships and personal relationships were seen as not just as compatible, but absolutely inseparable.
+After Carnegie, business relationships and personal relationships were seen not just as compatible, but as absolutely inseparable.

 Best quote: "The unvarnished truth is that almost all the people you meet feel themselves superior to you in some way, and a sure way to their hearts is to let them realize in some subtle way that you recognize their importance, and recognize it sincerely."

 Napoleon Hill interviewed "40 millionaires" to discover the common thought processes and behaviors that had led to their success.
 His study of these "best practices" was revolutionary in a world where it was largely assumed that great wealth resulted from a combination of greed and luck.